 The best time to fertilize azaleas is in the spring, right after they are done showing off their beautiful flowers.
-That may be enough, but if you get a good deal of rain, you could give them a second boost in midsummer, but not too late into the summer when the sun is scorching.
+That may be enough.
+However, if you get a good deal of rain, you could give them a second boost in midsummer.
+Although not too late into the summer when the sun is scorching.
 Acidic fertilizer is probably best, especially if your soil isn't truly acidic to begin with.

 5. When, why, and how to prune azaleas

 If you're looking to keep your azaleas their happiest ... and you too (i.e., more flowers and less maintenance).
 It's critical to understand when, why, and how to prune them.

 For the most part, azaleas bloom on “old wood”.
 That simply means that they set their blooms for next year on this year’s growth.
 So it’s recommended that you prune your azaleas within three weeks of when they are done blooming.
 This will give them enough time to produce flower buds for next year’s bloom.
 Next spring won’t be as colorful if you wait much longer.

 Note: Double-blooming azaleas, like Double Shot® Azaleas, bloom on both old and new wood.
 So if you miss the ideal window to prune the old wood you may have fewer blooms in the spring.
 Although you'll still have the blooms in the summer on the new growth.

 Why prune azaleas